 Intended outcome Success criteria Improved levels of language, communication, pupil sense of self and resilience Pupils will make progress in their communication and language development relative to their starting points over a 12-month period (evidenced through PIVATS progress and MAPP).
 An embedded approach to communication is evident across the academy.
 This includes high levels of oral language and communication skills for pupils who are able, and a developed, progressive approach to AAC.
 Pupils are confident to communicate in different settings and with different people in the academy and wider locality.
 Pupils are able to express their sense of self through appropriate communicative means by making choices, expressing opinions and demonstrating confidence in different settings and situations (e.g. trust choir events, performances) Pupils make good progress in their phonic and reading comprehension development through a clear focus on early reading skills and a structured, progressive approach to all reading areas.
 90%+ of pupils on the semi-formal curriculum meet or exceed their PIVATS targets in reading as generated by CASPA Personalised MAPP data, individual case studies and learning journeys demonstrate that pupils on the informal pathway make good progress in early reading from their own personal starting points.
 Early reading skills lay the foundation for comprehension development for pupils who are developmentally ready.
 There is an embedded and structured approach to teaching comprehension which recognises the importance of early language and communication development as the pre-requisite for this.

 Pupils are ready to learn, are able to better regulate their sensory and emotional needs (with support), have a growing sense of self and therefore make good progress.
+Pupils will have pies to support Staff are confidence pies.
+Therapies are standing of new that support the Reduced incidence for targeted cheap learning.

-Pupils will have regular access to a range of appropriate therapies to support holistic development.
-Staff are confident with delivering a range of appropriate therapies.
-Therapies are chosen and delivered based on accurate understanding of need.
-Pupils have access to a range of environments and experiences that support their development in all areas.
-Reduced incidents of significant behaviour recorded on CPOMs for targeted children.
-Monitoring demonstrates pupils are focused and able to access learning.
-Pupils make good progress against individual targets.
+- Pupils will have regular access to a range of appropriate therapies to support holistic development. - Staff are confident with delivering a range of appropriate therapies. - Therapies are chosen and delivered based on accurate understanding of need. - Pupils have access to a range of environments and experiences that support their development in all areas. - Reduced incidents of significant behaviour recorded on CPOMs for targeted children. - Monitoring demonstrates pupils are focused and able to access learning. - Pupils make good progress against individual targets.

 Families are well supported by the academy, are aware of services they can access and attendance is improved (particularly PA).

-Whole school attendance to be at least 94% in the year 2021-2022 with aspirations to increase this in subsequent years.
-PA to be below 25% in the academic year 2021-2022, with aspirations to reduce this in subsequent years.
-Families are signposted to services and referrals are timely and lead to effective support from external agencies.
-Families have a support network within the academy community and beyond.
+- Whole school attendance to be at least 94% in the year 2022-2023 with aspirations to increase this in subsequent years. - PA to be below 25% in the academic year 2022-2023, with aspirations to reduce this in subsequent years. - Families are signposted to services and referrals are timely and lead to effective support from external agencies. - Families have a support network within the academy community and beyond.